 About the Artist

-Howard Barlow (Thorp) received a 2008 GAP for the purchase of a welding and soldering mobile fume and dust extractor.
+Howard Barlow (Thorp) received 2008 GAP Award funding for the purchase of a welding and soldering mobile fume and dust extractor.
 Howard welds steel and, more recently, has been leading glass, using solder from melted down spent bullets.
 Consequently he has been concerned about the air quality of his studio and adjacent home.

 Information included above was provided by artist at the time of application.